STROBO, Amedeo Valoroso, xenon strobe light schematic, PC controlled, light controlled, sound controlled

 100 DATA 1,0,1,2

-Add ,2 or .3 to the end of the last DATE depending on whether the program needs to exit or resume the cycle from scratch.
+Add, 2 o, 3 to the end of the last date depending on that the program should come out or resume the cycle from chief.

 Project start: January 1994.
 State: for technical publication.